9cookies/wiremock-extensions/README.md

 - Wait for the build and tests to finish.

 ## Documentation
-You can find further information under the [Json Body Transformer Project](https://github.com/mscookies/wiremock-extensions/tree/master/json-body-transformer).
+You can find further information under the [JSON Body Transformer](json-body-transformer.md).